ricardovsilva/resume/README.md

 # Ricardo da Verdade Silva

 24 years

-Tatuapé - São Paulo SP - Brazil.
+Tatuapé - São Paulo SP - Brazil

 Celphone: (+55 11)99239-5454

 Skype: ricardovsilva

 Emails: ricardovsilva@msn.com / ricardovsilva.ti@gmail.com

 # About:
 Ricardo is a System Architect that loves develop.
 He has knowledge and experience with a great variety of languages and technologies, such as .NET environment, Ruby (with Rails, Sinatra and Jekyll frameworks), Python (with Django, CherryPy, Scrapper and PyGame frameworks), and others.